bcc-code/bcc-design-documentation/docs/vue-components/README.md

 ### Prerequisites
 Ensure Tailwind v3 and Vue 3 are installed in your project, as the components depend on both.

+Be sure to read the [design system guidelines](../guidelines.md) to know how and when to use components.

 ### Install packages
 [![vue components version](https://img.shields.io/npm/v/@bcc-code/vue-components/latest?label=%40bcc-code%2Fvue-components)](https://github.com/bcc-code/bcc-vue-components/releases) [![design tokens version](https://img.shields.io/npm/v/@bcc-code/design-tokens/latest?label=%40bcc-code%2Fdesign-tokens)](https://github.com/bcc-code/bcc-design-tokens/releases)